 Digital signage refers to displaying content (such as slideshows, videos, and advertisements) on a digital display.
 Content can be rotated automatically or manually updated.
 TVs are generally used for digital signage on campus.

-For guidance in choosing a digital signage solution, please contact the IS Multimedia team by opening a ResolveIT ticket.
+For guidance in implementing a digital signage solution, please contact the IS Client Engagement team by opening an AskDeac request ticket.